mcon85/outdoor.sy/README.md

 bundle exec rspec spec
 ```

+**Sample Files**

-There are also files you can use with the app under `spec/fixtures/files`
+Tests leverage files under `spec/fixtures/files` that you may also use to experiment with the app.